MHindermann/mas/text/draft.md

 ## Precision, recall, F1-score

 The metrics used for the assessment are precision, recall and F1-score.
 Precision and recall are standard metrics for indexing quality [e.g., @Gantert.2016, p.
 197] whereby the F1 score plays are more prominent role in the assessment of machine indexing [e.g., @Suominen.2019, pp. 11-14; @Toepfer.2016, p.
 93f.].
-Of course, there is a host of alternative metrics (such as indexing consistency, transparency, reproducability) that are neglected here.
+Of course, there is a host of alternative metrics (such as indexing consistency, transparency, reproducibility) that are neglected here.

 Let us briefly look at the definitions and motivations of the chosen metrics.
 Remember that a suggestion of a subject term is correct if and only if the subject term is in the derivative gold standard.
 The possible outcomes are summarized in Table 2.